-- A. Academic support services and accommodations, including the ability to reschedule classes, exams, and assignments, transfer course sections, or withdraw from courses without penalty; - B. Academic schedule modifications (typically to separate Complainant and Respondent); - C. Work schedule or job assignment modifications (for College employment); - D. Changes in work or housing location; - E. An escort to ensure safe movement on campus: - F. On-campus counseling services and/or assistance in connecting to community-based counseling services; - G. Assistance in connecting to community-based medical services; - H. Mutual no contact directives (to instruct individuals to stop all attempts at communication or other interaction with one another): - I. Placing limitations on an individual's access to certain College facilities or activities; - J. Work schedule or job assignment modifications, including suspending employment with or without pay consistent with any applicable written procedures (for College positions); - K. Information about and/or assistance with obtaining personal protection orders; - L. Leave of absence;

-- M. Increased monitoring and security of certain areas of the campus; or - N. A combination of any of these measures.
+- Academic support services and accommodations, including the ability to reschedule classes, exams, and assignments, transfer course sections, or withdraw from courses without penalty; - Academic schedule modifications (typically to separate Complainant and Respondent); - Work schedule or job assignment modifications (for College employment); - Changes in work or housing location; - An escort to ensure safe movement on campus; - On-campus counseling services and/or assistance in connecting to community-based counseling services; - Assistance in connecting to community-based medical services; - Mutual no contact directives (to instruct individuals to stop all attempts at communication or other interaction with one another): - Placing limitations on an individual's access to certain College facilities or activities; - Work schedule or job assignment modifications, including suspending employment with or without pay consistent with any applicable written procedures (for College positions); - Information about and/or assistance with obtaining personal protection orders; - Leaves of absence; - Increased monitoring and security of certain areas of the campus; or - A combination of any of these measures.

-The College will maintain Supportive Measures provided to the Complainant Respondent as confidential to the extent that maintaining such confidentiality would not impair the College's ability to provide the Supportive Measures.
+The College will maintain Supportive Measures provided to the Complainant or Respondent as confidential to the extent that maintaining such confidentiality would not impair the College's ability to provide the Supportive Measures.

-XIII.
-EMERGENCY REMOVAL AND ADMINISTRATIVE LEAVE
+X. EMERGENCY REMOVAL AND ADMINISTRATIVE LEAVE

-- A. Emergency Removal of a Student-Respondent: Where there is an immediate threat to the physical health or safety of any students or other individuals arising from reported Title IX Sexual Harassment, the College can remove a Student-Respondent from the College's Education Program or Activity and issue any necessary related no-trespass and no-contact orders.
+Emergency Removal of a Student-Respondent: Where there is an immediate threat to the physical health or safety of any students or other individuals arising from reported Title IX Sexual Harassment, the College can remove a Student-Respondent from the College's Education Program or Activity and issue any necessary related no-trespass and no-contact orders.
 The Title IX Coordinator will make the decision to remove a Student-Respondent from the College's Education Program or Activity based on an individualized assessment and risk analysis.
-If the Title IX Coordinator makes such a decision, the Student-Respondent will be provided with notice and an opportunity to challenge the decision immediately following the removal. - B. Administrative Leave of an Employee/Faculty-Respondent: The College may place an Employee/Faculty-Respondent on administrative leave during the pendency of a Formal Complaint.
+If the Title IX Coordinator makes such a decision, the Student-Respondent will be provided with notice and an opportunity to challenge the decision immediately following the removal.

+Administrative Leave of an Employee/Faculty-Respondent: The College may place an Employee/Faculty-Respondent on administrative leave during the pendency of a Formal Complaint.
 An employee alleged to have committed Title IX Sexual Harassment will not be placed on administrative leave unless and until a Formal Complaint has been filed with the College.
 The Title IX Coordinator and/or the Deputy Title IX Coordinator, in his/her/their discretion and based on the circumstances, will determine whether any administrative leave imposed is to be imposed with or without pay or benefits.

-Title IX Sexual Harassment Grievance Procedure
+Title IX Sexual Harassment Grievance Procedures

-I. FORMAL COMPLAINTS OF TITLE IX SEXUAL HARASSMENT
+XI.
+FORMAL COMPLAINTS OF TITLE IX SEXUAL HARASSMENT